Next Generation Sequencing Analysis - #27626

 If you need to brush up on your biology

-Here is a very nice lecture series (for download to you ipod or computer) by Dr Norman Cohen from Open University named
+Here is a very nice lecture series by Dr Norman Cohen from Open University named

 DNA, RNA and protein formation.

 If you are a DTU student please sign up via standard procedures.
 If you are not enrolled at the Technical University of Denmark, sign up as a guest student (see link below).